What you need to know about Dave Ramsey sinking funds

 A third mistake people can make is building multiple sinking funds while they’re still in excessive debt or before they have an emergency fund established.
+Consider using Dave Ramsey’s Debt Snowball or Avalanche method to pay off your credit card balances.
 Make sure your finances are stable and secure first, then set up your sinking funds.

 Finally, a fourth mistake that’s often made is not keeping your savings in a high-yield savings account.
 If you’re going to set up your sinking funds with bank accounts (as opposed to envelopes), you might as well make a little money off of them.
 Find a high-yield account where you can keep your savings until you’re ready to spend those funds.
 Opening a money market account is also a good choice.
 Just make sure you meet the minimum balance requirements so you’re not paying any monthly fees.

-The benefits of using sinking funds in your personal finance plan
+The benefits of using Dave Ramsey’s sinking fund method in your personal finances

 A second great benefit of sinking funds is how they support good financial habits.
 Saving money over an extended period of time strengthens your ability to delay gratification, avoid impulse purchases, and be more mindful about what you’re buying.

 A third benefit is having more financial peace of mind.
-When you’re in control of your finances, you experience less stress over money.
+When you’re in control of your finances, you experience less stress over money and have fewer budget disasters.
 Being strategic and intentional will reduce worry, anxiety, and fear of your financial future.

 One more benefit of using sinking funds is the increase in financial confidence you experience when you’ve achieved a financial goal.
 Being able to save money so you’re prepared for the future strengthens your belief in yourself to manage your money wisely.
 And – no guilt when you buy that new big screen!

-How to include sinking funds in your budget
+How to include sinking funds in your budgeting plan

-If you want to be consistent with adding money to your sinking funds, the best way is to include them in your budget.
+If you want to be consistent with adding extra cash to your sinking fund accounts, the best way is to include them in your budget.
 Make each sinking fund an actual “bill” that you pay by including each one as a line item in your budget.

 Then, pay them first.
 Make it just as much a priority as your mortgage and electricity bill.
 Don’t wait until the end of the month to see what’s left over.
 Pay yourself first!

 I use our last month’s income to pay the current month’s bills, so I pay everything (including savings) on the first of the month.
-This makes it easy to stick to a monthly budget and ensure we meet our savings goals every month.
+This makes it easy to stick to our monthly budget goals and ensure we meet our savings goals every single month.

 However, you might budget weekly, bi-weekly, or by paycheck.
-This means you might contribute to your sinking funds more than once a month, depending on your income frequency.
+This means you might contribute to your sinking fund accounts more than once a month, depending on your income frequency.

 No matter what your budgeting cycle is, the important thing is to be consistent with how much you’ll contribute to each sinking fund, and how often.